William Whiteley and sons

 We keep a variety of spectacular scissors on display at our factory, as a reminder of the quality of craftsmanship that has been achieved over the years.

 These scissors were specifically hand-made to be part of the Great Exhibition at Crystal Palace in 1851, which was organized to display examples of technologies developed in the Industrial Revolution.
-They are an extraordinary work of art, and extremely special due to their size and their etching; we believe this was done using a stencil and a dilute acid.
+They are an extraordinary work of art and extremely special due to their size and their etching.
+We believe this was done using a stencil and a dilute acid!

 On the top blade is an etching of the original Crystal Palace in Hyde Park, built in 1851 specifically to host the Great Exhibition.
-It was an engineering marvel of its time, at three times the size of St Paul’s Cathedral, and featured the greatest area of glass ever seen in a building.
+It was an engineering marvel of its time at three times the size of St Paul’s Cathedral and featured the greatest area of glass ever seen in a building.
 After the Exhibition, Crystal Palace was relocated to South London and stood there until a fire destroyed the building in 1936.

 These scissors are the centerpiece of our historical display case, accompanied by their respective medals and a selection of other stunning historical scissors.